zerotrickpony/helloelectron/README.md

 - ✅ Type safe command dispatch using some sort of IDL or common interface
 - ✅ try packaging
 - port the scripts to node.js
+- strip out the source map from electronpreload.js to get rid of the error message
 - get tests working
 - updater scheme / OTA update support
 - test it on windows and linux and darwintel